追踪 API¶

 The term identical applied to Tracers describes instances where all identifying fields are equal.
 The term distinct applied to Tracers describes instances where at least one identifying field has a different value.

-Implementations MUST NOT require users to repeatedly obtain a Tracer
+Implementations MUST NOT require users to repeatedly obtain a Tracer again

 with the same identity to pick up configuration changes.
 This can be achieved